KChen-lab/Monopogen/README.md

     -i  bm  -l  CB_7K.maester_scRNA.csv   -s LDrefinement     \
     -g   GRCh38.chr20.fa
 ```
-After running the `LDrefinment` step, there would be two files `chr20.germlineTwoLoci_model.csv` and`chr20.germlineTrioLoci_model.csv` in the output directory `bm/somatic`.
-These two enable us to examine the rationale of the LD model in sparse data at the cell population level.
-Users can examine this by looking at output figure `LDrefinement_germline.chr20.pdf`
+After running the `LDrefinment` step, there would be two files `chr20.germlineTwoLoci_model.csv` and `chr20.germlineTrioLoci_model.csv` in the output directory `bm/somatic`.
+These two files enable us to examine the rationale of the LD model in sparse data at the cell population level.
+Users can examine this by looking at output figure `LDrefinement_germline.chr20.pdf`.

 <image src="./example/maester.chr20_LDrefinement_germline.png" width="600">

 Users can filter putative somatic SNVs based on the key file `chr20.putativeSNVs.csv` with column `SVM_pos_score>0.5` and `LDrefine_merged_score>0.25` and `BAF_alt<0.3`.
 The `SVM_pos_score` is the prediction score from the SVM module.
-Closing to 0 has higher probability of sequencing error.
+Values close to 0 have a higher probability of sequencing error.
 The `LDrefine_merged_score` is from the LDrefinement module.
-Closing to 0 is germline SNVs and closing to 0.5 is more likely the putative somatic SNVs.
+Values close to 0 are germline SNVs and close to 0.5 are more likely to be putative somatic SNVs.
 The `NA` values in `LDrefine_merged_score` column denotes that there are no informative germline SNVs tagging the putative somatic SNVs.

 <image src="./example/SNV_finalOut.png" width="600">